 Unlike ICECON, ARCTICE will have little access to mariner observations and therefore cannot use this method for developing relationships between ice conditions and an index numeral.
 Instead, researcher will use the construct that ships with Polar Certificates will programmatically be assigned an ice class based on IMO adopted standards.
 Those ice classes are based on regulated design practices across the ship building industry to determine ice capabilities, or lack thereof.
 For each vessel ice class, there is a specific, weighted value for a given ice condition.
 Unlike ICECON where a single map could be utilized by all mariners, ARCTICE will need multiple map options and toggles to effectively and accurately communicate the relevant ice conditions.

-ARCTICE validation
+Conduct ARCTICE validation.

 ADAC researchers believe validation of the ARCTICE product will prove challenging, but not impossible.
 Unlike the Great Lakes project, direct observations of ice by marine operators are unavailable.
 However, accident data from Transport Canada might be obtained for hindcast evaluations.
 Accident data comes with indications of the ice conditions, and temporal and geographic information.
 We will also pursue a discussion with the Sea Ice for Walrus Outlook (SIWO) program at ARCUS with the intent of forming a cooperative effort to validate ARCTICE.
 Hunters are interested in the ice edge/thickness and, if they are willing, would offer observational data that could be compared to model output.
 This will likely require a new mobile app for collecting observed ice condition.